OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_penalized/Logistic_regression_modelling/examples/README.md

 ## Examples

-1. `random_data_same_folder` contains two datasets corresponding to different nodes in a vertically distributed analysis and a single column dataset corresponding to the outcome variable..
+1. `random_data_same_folder` contains two datasets corresponding to different nodes in a vertically distributed analysis and a single column dataset corresponding to the outcome variable.
 They can be copied and used to run examples of the method and compare with the pooled results.

 ## Example handler